m-lab/website/_pages/tests/ndt/unified-views-custom.md

 ## Create your own Custom Unified view

 1. Open the NDT Unified Download View [`measurement-lab.ndt.unified_downloads`](https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=ndt&t=unified_downloads&page=table) or the NDT Unified Upload View [`measurement-lab.ndt.unified_uploads`](https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=ndt&t=unified_uploads&page=table) in the BigQuery console,  and then open the _Details_ tab.
-You will see an SQL query that starts with the following:
+You will see an SQL query that starts a long comment and then the following:

 	```~sql